ooyala/atlantis-aquarium/README.md

 ## provision

-*provision* subcommand install go, setup docker, etc in the vagrant VM.
+The *provision* subcommand installs go, sets up docker, etc in the vagrant VM.
 This step should be done with a fresh VM.
 ```
 $bin/atlantis-aquarium provision